imzqqq/chat/server/chat/python/api-spec/proposals/1772-groups-as-rooms.md

 ### Use a different sigil/twigil for spaces

-Groups used + as a sigil to differentiate them from rooms (e.g. +matrix:chat.dingshunyu.top).
+Groups used + as a sigil to differentiate them from rooms (e.g. +matrix:chat.imzqqq.top).
 We considered doing similar for Spaces, e.g. a #+ twigil or reuse the + sigil, but concluded that the resulting complexity and exoticism is not worth it.
-This means that clients such as to.chat.dingshunyu.top have to peek into rooms to find out their `type` before being able to display an appropriate UI, and users will not know whether #matrix:chat.dingshunyu.top is a room or a space without using a client (e.g. if reading an advert).
+This means that clients such as to.chat.imzqqq.top have to peek into rooms to find out their `type` before being able to display an appropriate UI, and users will not know whether #matrix:chat.imzqqq.top is a room or a space without using a client (e.g. if reading an advert).
 It also means that if the client UI requires a space alias the client will need to validate the entered data serverside.